Papua New Guinea's Information

 Until 1949, Papua was a separate administration from New Guinea, however, both were combined after World War II, and in 1975 the island nation gained full independence.

-Papua New Guinea includes the eastern half of the island of New Guinea, the islands of the Bismarck Archipelago, and the island of Bougainville, itself still (politically) part of the Solomon Islands
+Papua New Guinea includes the eastern half of the island of New Guinea, the islands of the Bismarck Archipelago, and the island of Bougainville, itself still (politically) part of the Solomon Islands.

-In 1989, a secessionist revolt on Bougainville Island that lasted nine years, and claimed nearly 20,000 lives, resulted in Bougainville and the other 18 districts to have a quasi-federal status as provinces.
+In 1989 a secessionist revolt on Bougainville Island, that lasted nine years and claimed nearly 20,000 lives, resulted in Bougainville and the other 18 districts to have a quasi-federal status as provinces.

 The central core of the main island is mountainous with deep, green valleys dotted with mysterious and remote villages.
 There are still no significant cross-country roads from the capital city, and most vital transportation depends on small aircraft and the over 400 isolated airports.